Monday, August 23, 2010

 Each week, a family will be responsible for providing snack for the entire classroom.
-We usually have a morning and afternoon snack and there will be between 13 and 14 students in the class.
+We usually have a morning and afternoon snack and there will be 16 students in the class.
 You will end up having about 3 turns as snack provider throughout the year.

-Lila's parents have already requested that they take the first week of school.
+Emi's parents have already volunteered to provide snack the first week of school.
 Thank you so much!
 I will make up a list and will let you know the schedule soon.

 With our increased emphasis on becoming a healthier school, it is more important than ever to educate our children about the importance of putting good things in their bodies.
 A great way to do this is to have your children be more involved in the planning, shopping and simple preparation of the snacks they bring in to share.